 Mentoring, coaching, facilitating, moderating – we all hear these words when talking about a great Project Manager.
 Do we really understand what they mean?
 In the next two posts I would like to write about mentoring.
 Definitions and types this time.
-Benefits and interview with my mentor next time.
+Benefits from the mentoring in the next post

 What is mentoring?

 „A relationship in which a more experienced colleague uses their greater knowledge and understanding of the work or workplace to support the development of a more junior or inexperienced member of staff” (UK Chartered Institute of Personnel and Development)